Mennonites in Argentina

-Mennonites in Argentina belong to two quite different groups: conservative and very conservative Plautdietsch-speaking group of Russian Mennonites who are descendants of Frisian, Flemish and Prussian people, and converts to the Mennonite faith from the general Argentinian population.
-The Russian Mennonites are the third largest community of Mennonites in South America, with six colonies in Argentina.
-While Russian Mennonites have their own language and customs and live in colonies, converts to the Mennonite faith normally live in cities and speak Spanish and do not differ much from other Protestants in Argentina.
+Mennonites in Argentina belong to two quite different groups: conservative and very conservative German-speaking groups of Russian Mennonites who are descendants of Frisian, Flemish and Prussian people, and converts to the Mennonite faith from the general Argentinian population.

+The Mennonites as a religious group can trace back their roots to 1525 CE, the time of the Protestant Reformation.
+They belonged to the radical wing of the Reformation who tried to base its faith only on the Bible as God's word and live according to it.

+About one third of Mennonites in Argentina are conservative ethnic Mennonites who belong to the Altkolonier branch.
+These Russian Mennonites are the third largest community of Mennonites in South America, with six colonies in Argentina.

+Russian Mennonites have their own language and customs and live in colonies.
 Conservative ethnic Mennonites normally do not engage in missionary activities but look for a quiet and remote place where they can live according to their tradition.

 More liberal Mennonites are engaged in worldwide missionary work like other North American Protestant denominations.
-About one third of Mennonites in Argentina are conservative ethnic Mennonites who belong to the Altkolonier branch.

-The Mennonites as a religious group can trace back their roots to the time of the Protestant Reformation.
-They belonged to the radical wing of the Reformation who tried to base its faith only on the Bible as God's word and live according to it.
+Converts to the Mennonite faith from these effords normally live in cities and speak Spanish and do not differ much from other Protestants in Argentina.

 History and ethnicity

 Most ethnic Mennonites have a long history of migrations.
-The ethnic Mennonites in Argentina are descendants of Vistula delta Mennonites, who migrated around 1800 to a part of the Russian Empire that today belongs to the Ukraine.
-From there they migrated to Canada in the 1870s and from there to Mexico and Paraguay in 1920s.
+The ethnic Mennonites in Argentina are descendants of Vistula delta Mennonites, who migrated between 1789 and 1830 to a part of the Russian Empire that today belongs to Ukraine.
+From there they migrated to Canada in the 1870s and from there in 1922 to Mexico and in 1927 to Paraguay.
 A major migration of Mennonites to Argentina occurred from 1986 to 1987, mainly from Mexico, Uruguay and Paraguay.

 Although from different countries, all are of the same Dutch-Prussian ethnic background which developed into an ethnic group in the Russian Empire.
 Therefore, they are often somewhat misleadingly called "Russian" Mennonites (German: Russland-Mennoniten).
-The ethno-language of these Mennonites is Plautdietsch.
+The mother tongue of these Mennonites is Plautdietsch, which is a German dialect.